Consular Processing Lawyer

 - You’re admitted into the U.S. as a lawful permanent resident

-Here’s an explanation of each part of the process.
+Here’s an explanation of each part of green card consular processing.

 A Sponsor Files a Petition for a Green Card on Your Behalf

-Someone must petition on your behalf in order for you to apply for a green card.
+Someone must petition on your behalf in order for you to apply for a green card and begin the I-130 consular processing procedure.
 The petitioner may be:

 - Your U.S. employer.
 Your employer may submit an employment-based petition on your behalf by filing Form I-140, Petition for Alien Worker, to USCIS